lupuleasa-core/wearehostsformemes/meta-meme.md

 Any brain that is exposed to an idea that succesfully gets encoded inside it, has been infected by that meme.

-It's a constant battle for ideas, in an informational space on top of our brains.
+It's a constant battle for ideas, and brains are the place where they reside.

+Like a computer virus residing inside a laptop.

 &nbsp;